 Nelson said he could not sayhow long the people had been dead; however, newspapers had stacked up in a mailbox outside the home.
 About five to six days' worth of papers were visible in the box Friday.

 Scherer, a CPA, was a former San Ramon Valley Unified school board member who was recalled from the board in 1990.
 He had a long and troubled history with the district.
-He was elected to the board in 1988, but two years later he was ousted along with another board member amidst a teachers strike and allegations that the district was on the verge of bankruptcy.

 After the recall, Scherer remained a presence in the district, where he was well-known by school chiefs for his constant and persistent allegations of district mismanagement of taxpayer funds.

 Abendroth had been teaching at Cal State East Bay in Hayward for about 20 years, although she wasn't teaching this quarter, university spokesman Barry Zepel said.

 In addition to lecturing in the accounting and finance department, she advised the school's accounting club.

 In 2006, she was named "Adviser of the Year" along with accounting professor Suzanne Busch for their work as faculty advisers to the accounting club.

 At Castlewood Country Club, nearby neighbors said Scherer and Abendroth were a quiet couple, and they didn't see them often.